-HL7 AND FHIR STANDARDS
+HL7 VS FHIR Standards

-HL7 and its members provide a framework that defines the exchange, integration, sharing, and retrieval of electronic health information.
+HL7 and its members provide a framework that defines the exchange, integration, sharing and retrieval of electronic health information.
 HL7 standards define a process for how information is packaged and communicated from one party to another, as well as the language which is to be used, and the correct structure and data types required for seamless integration between systems.
 HL7 standards support clinical practice and the management, delivery, and evaluation of health services.
-Some common pirmary HL7 standards include Clinical Document Architecture (CDA®) Products, context management specifications, HL7 Version 2 Product Suite, HL7 Version 3 Product Suite, while Messaging and document standards for clinical specialties and groups include Arden Syntax, HL7/ANSI standards, HL7 Consumer Mobile Health Application Functional Framework, HL7 EHR-S Functional Requirements, and hundreds of others.
+Some common primary HL7 standards include Clinical Document Architecture (CDA®) Products, context management specifications, HL7 Version 2 Product Suite, and HL7 Version 3 Product Suite, while Messaging and document standards for clinical specialties and groups include Arden Syntax, HL7/ANSI standards, HL7 Consumer Mobile Health Application Functional Framework, HL7 EHR-S Functional Requirements, and hundreds of others.

-Some common FHIR standards include HL7 Fast Healthcare Interoperability Resources Specification, HL7 FHIR® IG: Payer Coverage Decision Exchange, HL7 FHIR® Implementation Guides on Bulk Data, bidirectional services, C-CDA on FHIR, clinical decision support for immunization, coverage requirements discovery, consumer-facing real time pharmacy benefit check, electronic case reporting, healthcare associated infection reports, payer coverage decision exchange, consumer directed payer data exchange, structured and unstructured data capture, unsolicited notifications, and data exchange for quality measures.
+Some common FHIR standards include HL7 Fast Healthcare Interoperability Resources Specification, HL7 FHIR® IG: Payer Coverage Decision Exchange, HL7 FHIR® Implementation Guides on Bulk Data, bidirectional services, C-CDA on FHIR, clinical decision support for immunization, coverage requirements discovery, consumer-facing real-time pharmacy benefit check, electronic case reporting, healthcare-associated infection reports, payer coverage decision exchange, consumer-directed payer data exchange, structured and unstructured data capture, unsolicited notifications, and data exchange for quality measures.

-HL7 AND FHIR PROTOCOLS
+HL7 VS FHIR Protocols

 Event Driven Protocol

-Any real-world event that triggers the need for information exchange between applications, such as when the patient is admitted to or discharged from a facility or when an order needs to be placed at the pharmacy, defines an event level protocol.
+Any real-world event that triggers the need for information exchange between applications, such as when the patient is admitted to or discharged from a facility or when an order needs to be placed at the pharmacy, defines an event-level protocol.
 Every time an application registers a real-world event, it needs to communicate this with other systems where such information is vital.